-“If [Mueller] says what was in the report -- and says it to the American people so they hear it -- that will be very, very important,” Rep. Jerry Nadler, D-N.Y., the chairman of the House Judiciary Committee, told reporters on Wednesday.
+“If [Mueller] says what was in the report -- and says it to the American people so they hear it -- that will be very, very important,” Rep. Jerry Nadler, D-N.Y., the chairman of the House Judiciary Committee, has said.
 “That will be important itself.
 Whether he goes farther than that, we'll see.”

 Rep. Jackie Speier, a California Democrat on the House Intelligence Committee, put a finer point on Democrats’ intentions.

-“You can't expect the American people to want to read 400 pages of that document,” Speier said on CNN Wednesday.
+“You can't expect the American people to want to read 400 pages of that document,” Speier said.
 “They are more likely to listen to Bob Mueller, who has shown he has powerful gravitas.”

 That powerful image Democrats hope to conjure could help hammer home the special counsel's findings, bring to life a report that most Americans haven't read and bolster public support for a possible impeachment inquiry.

 Democrats have thus far struggled to bring witnesses to Capitol Hill, having to rely on court battles for victories against a White House whose penchant to keep current and foreign administration officials from testifying has stalled Democrats’ probes.
-Jay Sekulow, the president’s personal attorney, said Wednesday on CNN that “there are no legal moves that are being made” by the White House to block Mueller’s testimony.
+Jay Sekulow, the president’s personal attorney, said last month that “there are no legal moves that are being made” by the White House to block Mueller’s testimony.

 But staking so much on Mueller's appearance, Democrats risk falling flat – and Republicans hope to capitalize on the opportunity.

-“It is going to backfire on the Democrats,” Rep. Mark Meadows, a top Republican on the House Oversight Committee, said on Fox News late Tuesday.
+“It is going to backfire on the Democrats,” Rep. Mark Meadows, a top Republican on the House Oversight Committee, predicted after Mueller's testimony was announced.
 “Bob Mueller better be prepared, because I can tell you -- he will be cross-examined for the first time, and the American people will start see the flaws in his performance.”

-Sen. Lindsey Graham, R-S.C., one of the president’s closest allies on Capitol Hill, predicted late Tuesday on Fox News that Mueller’s testimony “will blow up in their face,” referring to Democrats, adding that “the conclusions can't change.”
+Sen. Lindsey Graham, R-S.C., one of the president’s closest allies on Capitol Hill, predicted that Mueller’s testimony “will blow up in their face,” referring to Democrats, adding that “the conclusions can't change.”

 One potential subject for Republicans’ questions could be Mueller's team of prosecutors – long a subject of President Trump’s ire and whom he frequently to as “angry Democrats.”

-ABC News' Benjamin Siegel and Trish Turner contributed reporting.
+ABC News' Benjamin Siegel and Trish Turner contributed to this report.